For a deeper analysis of the massive impact the length of the rally has on winning a match, I highly recommend THE FIRST 4 SHOTS.

 What frightens Roger Federer?

 A week ago today, Roger Federer walked into an interview room at Wimbledon to talk about his historic eighth title.
-These Monday “day after” interviews are meant to be very fluffy, lots of fun, and mostly reflective on what it’s like to win the biggest prize in our sport.
+These Monday “day after” interviews are meant to be very fluffy, lots of fun, and reflect on what it’s like to win the biggest prize in our sport.
 A continuation of the celebration…

 It certainly started that way, and then we got some serious “straight talk” from the Swiss champion.
 He touched on strategy and player development.
 He talked about coaching philosophies.

-He then exposed the greatest lie in tennis… that the net does not work any more in our sport.
+He then exposed the greatest lie in tennis… that the net does not work anymore in our sport.

 In his own, subtle, sophisticated way, he called out coaches, and he called out players.
 He especially shook his head at the strategy of younger players, who hope to be successful at Wimbledon against the greats – with a one-dimensional baseline game.
 He called it how he saw it.

 Let’s go through the interview and clearly understand Roger’s point of view.
 Just a reminder that very few players speak this openly about our game.
-Comments like these carry a lot of weight, and don’t come along that often.
+Comments like these carry a lot of weight and don’t come along that often.

 Quote 1 – Celebration

 If you can’t celebrate winning a record EIGHTH Wimbledon title, what can you celebrate?

 Quote 2 – Not Strong Enough